 Consider the case illustrated in Figure 2 (below), where Armoloy TDC is applied to a steel substrate.
 A pinhole creates a situation where we have a very large surface area of TDC and a very small surface area of steel exposed to the environment.
 Looking at the galvanic series in Figure 1, we see that TDC has an emf of 0.5V and steel an emf of 0.75V.

 Under normal circumstances, these two are 0.25V apart and should have moderately good compatibility.
 With the unfavorable area ratio though, the exposed steel will quickly corrode.
-Conversely, the area effect would work in our favor when TDC is applied to metals that appear higher in the galvanic series like brass and bronze.
+Conversely, the area effect works in favor when TDC is applied to metals appearing higher in the galvanic series like brass and bronze.

 Figure 2: Illustration of the surface area effect as it applies to galvanic corrosion.
 A large cathode-to-anode ratio will result in accelerated corrosion.

 Figure 3: Illustration of how pinholes in the coating can create an unfavorable ratio of cathode area to anode area.
-Here, the area of exposed steel is very small (bottom of the pinhole) while the area of exposed TDC is much larger.
+Here, the area of exposed steel is very small while the area of exposed TDC is much larger.

 Additional Factors Influencing Galvanic Corrosion